 Bordeaux, in the South-West of France, is the country’s 9th most populated city and is known throughout the world for its unique wines.
-This city of art and history, on UNESCO’s World Heritage List thanks to its exceptional urban and architectural heritage, has so much to offer.
-Bordeaux has also been voted the 1st most attractive city by the French for its quality of life and has been elected the “trendiest” city to visit in 2017 by The Lonely Planet!
-With a lively night life, Bordeaux welcomes over 100,000 students each year, attracted by the quality of higher education and research, infrastructure and universities and of course unrivalled gastronomic delights…
+This city has so much to offer such as art, history and thanks to its exceptional urban and architectural heritage, it is part of UNESCO’s World Heritage List.
+Bordeaux has also been voted the most attractive city by the French for its quality of life and has been elected the “trendiest” city to visit in 2017 by The Lonely Planet!
+With a lively nightlife, Bordeaux welcomes over 100,000 students each year, attracted by the quality of higher education and research, infrastructure, universities and of course unrivalled gastronomic delights.

-If the city of Bordeaux is a jewel of architecture, culture, history, gastronomy and Arts de vivre in itself, one of its great appeals is the region surrounding it.
-The landscape of the Bordeaux region with its vineyards, its Atlantic vegetation, its forests, its natural parks and of course its coastline create a wonderful ensemble of nature and change of scene.
+The city of Bordeaux is a jewel of architecture, culture, history, gastronomy and Arts de vivre in itself, one of its great appeals is the region surrounding it.
+The Bordeaux region is full of vineyards, Atlantic vegetation, forests, natural parks and of course the coastline, bursting with breathtaking nature is a wonderful change of scenery.
 Come climb the Dune du Pyla, largest sand dune in Europe, between forest and ocean, travel around the Arcachon bay to discover a precious and unique ecosystem that influenced authors such as Jean-Paul Sartre, Marcel Aymé or Jean Cocteau.
-Come walk for miles on the wild fine sandy beaches on the Atlantic coast around Lacanau, the region's hot spot for surfers and sun bathers.
+Come walk for miles on the wild fine sandy beaches on the Atlantic coast around Lacanau, the region's hotspot for surfers and sun bathers.

 Our France Langue Bordeaux school is centrally located and easily accessible.
 The school is close to the shops, Place de Quinconces and Place Gambetta where you can enjoy many terrace restaurants.